johnnyjoy/3d_armor/README.md

 -------------------------------------

 Adds craftable armor that is visible to other players.
-Each armor item worn contributes to a player's armor group level making them less vulnerable to attack.
+Each armor item worn contributes to a player's armor group level making them less vulnerable to damage.

 **Depends:** multiskin

 **Recommends:** inventory_plus or unified_inventory (use only one)

-Compatible with player skins [skins] by Zeg9 and Player Textures [player_textures] by PilzAdam and [simple_skins] by TenPlus1.

 [mod] Visible Wielded Items [wieldview]
 ---------------------------------------